nhinke/autonomous-quadrotor-control/README.md

 ./src/aqc-repo/scripts/test-sim-env.sh
 ```

-Running this script should open QGroundControl and Gazebo, and you should see something akin to the following:
+Running this script should open QGroundControl and Gazebo, and you should see something akin to the following with the vehicle sitting in the middle of Decker Quad at JHU:

 <p align="center">
   <img src="/doc/images/test-sim-script-windows.png" alt="Screenshot of windows that open after running test-sim-env.sh script" style="width:90%;"/>